Serralq/Project-Norn/docs/tech/nixos.md

        [Imperance](https://nixos.wiki/wiki/Impermanence)

 ### Via GNU Stow
-A simipler solution, which I currently utilize, is called GNU stow.
+A simpler solution, which I currently utilize, is called GNU stow.
 GNU stow is called a symlink farm.
 It simply takes a folder and creates links so the folder can be at two places at once.
 In my use case, I use stow to create a copy of my main file system but within the ~/stow directory.